For much of the past ten years, startup culture has been driven by a pretty simple logic:

 • aggressive market-entry plans.

-Today, many founders are moving in the opposite direction.
+Today, many founders are heading in the opposite direction.

-Across London and other UK startup hubs, companies are:
+Companies across London and other UK startup hubs are:

 • downsizing office footprints,